Ekaterina-Kaschenko/table-of-contents/client/README.md

 ## 🚀 Features

 - **Dynamic Table of Contents rendering** based on structured data (`pages`, `anchors`, `topLevelIds`).
-- **Expandable / collapsible topics** with smooth transitions.
+- **Expandable / collapsible topics** with smooth recursive rendering.
-- **Highlighting rules** based on nesting level (first level always highlighted, current topic highlighted).
+- **Highlighting rules** based on nesting level
+  - First level always highlighted
+  - Current topic highlighted in blue
 - **Anchor display** only after the related page is activated.
+- **Search functionality** with server-side filtering using DFS algorithm.
+- **Deep linking** — search parameters are stored in the URL so results persist on reload or when sharing the link.
+- **Set active topic by ID** with auto-scrolling and highlighting.
+- **No Results state** with a friendly UI when no matches are found.
+- **Theme switching** between light, dark, and system modes.
-- **Performance-optimized** removed `useCallback` and `useMemo` usage to take full advantage of the new React Compiler in the TreeView component.
+- **Performance-optimized** — removed unnecessary `useCallback` and `useMemo` usage to take full advantage of the new React Compiler in the TreeView component.
-- Integrated with ESLint (including eslint-plugin-react-hooks@rc) for compiler-aware linting..
+- Integrated with **ESLint** (including `eslint-plugin-react-hooks@rc`) for compiler-aware linting.

 ---